ajusa/VNDS-LOVE/README.md

 VNDS-LOVE is a cross platform program that plays **V**isual **N**ovel **D**ual **S**creen formatted novels.
 Many famous visual novels have been ported to this format, which was designed for the Nintendo DS.

-This project lets you play novels like Fate/stay Night, Higurashi, and more!
+## What is VNDS?
+VNDS is a specification designed for visual novels in order to run them on the Nintendo DS.
+Many of the original sources for the project no longer exist, but you can find further information on it [at this wiki page.](https://github.com/BASLQC/vnds/wiki)

+VNDS novels only have a few commands.
+As such, they don't have any support for animations, videos, or other fancier graphical capabilites of newer visual novels.
+They support basic audio and image based storytelling.

 ## Project Status
 Mostly functional.
 There are no known VNDS related bugs.
-I'm super busy right now, but the project is being actively developed.
+Note that some features from other visual novel engines might be missing.
+If they are, file an issue along with a general description of the feature.

 ## Supported Platforms
 Windows, Mac, Linux, and the Nintendo Switch are all fully supported.
-Nintendo 3DS is mostly functional (converting novels for the 3DS is a hassle, so no instructions are provided) Other platforms are a work in progress.
+Note that you need to have a Switch capable of running homebrew.
+For more information, see the guide below.

+### Nintendo 3DS
+This is only partially supported and a work in progress.
+I do provide builds (3dsx files) for the Nintendo 3DS, however the image format that the 3DS needs is custom (.t3x) so PNG/JPG files do not work on it without being converted.
+At some point I do intend on writing a cross platform conversion tool, however that won't be for a while most likely.
+Text and audio still work fine without any conversion.

+Performance on the 3DS is also lacking at this moment.
+You can see this being tracked in [this issue.](https://github.com/ajusa/VNDS-LOVE/issues/16)
+### Android
+Android is also only partially supported.
+There aren't any touchscreen controls at this moment.
+You can still play through novels by hooking up an external gamepad, such as a Switch Joycon over bluetooth or a Wii Remote.
+Audio, images, and text all work fine.

 # Installation Instructions
 If you are a **user** who wants to install this, go to the guide [here](https://docs.google.com/document/d/e/2PACX-1vRoZeD_wTko3X7FnARS2HtUerTUABwqnfnEJQpuEG9GQ0UvbnWFdbhvg7eEYsFNnMxTUJ7F9dupMCjQ/pub).